-Incoming freshmen with a minimum 3.7 high school GPA and an SAT or ACT score that places them minimally around the 90th percentile.
-Corban University Honors program requires a combined score of 1900 on the old (prior to March 2016) SAT critical readings and math, or a 1,350 on the RSAT (Revised SAT).
+Incoming freshmen with a minimum 3.7 high school GPA and an SAT or ACT score that places them at or above the 90th percentile.
+The Corban University honors program requires a combined score of 1900 on the old (prior to March 2016) SAT critical readings and math, or a 1,350 on the RSAT (Revised SAT).
 Students must earn a minimum composite score of 28 on the ACT.
-Students who meet these basic requirements may apply to the Honors Program in the fall semester of their freshman year.
+Students who meet these basic requirements may apply to the honors program in the fall semester of their freshman year.

 Returning and transfer sophomores (with a minimum 3.5 GPA) intending to complete and graduate from the program may also apply for membership.
-To subsequently remain active and graduate from the Honors Program, each student must:
+To subsequently remain active and graduate from the honors program, each student must:

-- 1. maintain a cumulative grade point average of at least 3.5 - 2. attend and complete Honors Program events/activities during at least six semesters, an - 3. complete at least three courses from the Honors Program curriculum.

-(During one semester at Corban, students may choose to complete an optional independent study project as a substitute for one of the regularly scheduled honors program courses.)
+- 1. maintain a cumulative grade point average of at least 3.5 - 2. attend and complete honors program events/activities during at least six semesters, an - 3. complete at least three courses from the honors program curriculum (During one semester at Corban, students may choose to complete an optional independent study project as a substitute for one of the regularly scheduled honors program courses).